AdobeDocs/experience-manager-cloud-service.en/help/edge/create-block.md

 1. Using git, commit these changes to your `main` branch.

    * Committing to `main` is for illustrative purposes only.
-[Follow best practices](https://www.aem.live/docs/dev-collab-and-good-practices) and use a PR for actual project work.
+[Follow best practices](https://www.aem.live/docs/dev-collab-and-good-practices) and use a pull request for actual project work.

-## Add Block to Your Page {#add-block}
+### Create Content with the Block {#create-content}

 Now that your basic quote block is defined and committed to the sample project, you can add a quote block to an existing page.

 1. In a browser, sign into AEM as a Cloud Service.
-Using the Sites console, navigate to the site that you created in the [Developer Getting Started Guide for AEM Authoring with Edge Delivery Services](/help/edge/edge-dev-getting-started.md) guide and select a page.
+[Using the Sites console,](/help/sites-cloud/authoring/getting-started/basic-handling.md) navigate to the site that you created in the [Developer Getting Started Guide for AEM Authoring with Edge Delivery Services](/help/edge/edge-dev-getting-started.md) guide and select a page.

    * In this case, `index` is used for illustrative purposes.